otam-mato/JavaScript_de-obfuscation_re-engineering/README.md

        // document.getElementById("gps").innerHTML = btoa(y.toString() + "," + x.toString()).replace("=", "\n\<br>\\n");

-       // For manual interaction and moving the "X" on the screen to hit the coordinates, I set up the x and y coordinates to be displayed in the decoded format: document.getElementById("gps").innerHTML = y.toString() + "," + x.toString();
+       // For manual interaction while moving the "X" on the screen to target specific coordinates, I set up the x and y coordinates to be displayed in a decoded format: document.getElementById("gps").innerHTML = y.toString() + "," + x.toString();

        // Check if y matches the char code of the first character in clue, x matches the char code of the second character in clue, and the runes array is currently empty.